EVERYGO111/OStoreBench/Readme.md

 ## Publications
 If you are using this benchmark for your papers or for your work, please cite the paper:

-OStoreBench: Benchmarking Distributed Object Storage Systems Using Real-World Application Scenarios Guoxin KangDefei KongLei WangJianfeng Zhan.
+OStoreBench: Benchmarking Distributed Object Storage Systems Using Real-World Application Scenarios Guoxin Kang, Defei Kong, Lei Wang, Jianfeng Zhan.
 In Benchmarking, Measuring, and Optimizing 2020.